Latest updates

 Two source areas were identified on the base where PFAS was found in soil or groundwater at concentrations that required further assessment or action:

-• Fire training area
+• fire training area

-• Fire station area
+• fire station area.

-Human Health and Ecological Risk Assessment
+Human Health and Ecological Risk assessments

 Additional investigations

-Defence has investigated how and where PFAS are moving from source areas and how much PFAS are leaving the base.
-These studies helped determine the best remediation actions to reduce the amount of PFAS leaving RAAF Base Tindal.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from source areas and how many PFAS are leaving the base.
+Findings from the assessment identified that PFAS were found to primarily move through groundwater.
+Surface water discharges to Tindal Creek also contributes to some PFAS moving off the base.
+These findings helped determine the best remediation actions to reduce the amount of PFAS leaving RAAF Base Tindal.

 Remediation and management

 The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of source areas.
-The main source areas at RAAF Base Tindal are the fire training area and fire station area.

-Over time this remediation will reduce the amount of PFAS in the management area.
+Over time, this remediation will reduce the amount of PFAS in the management area.
 Defence has a PFAS Management Area Plan setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.

 Fire training area and fire station area